FreeRTOS/iot-reference-stm32u5/Getting_Started_Guide.md

 ## Step 6: Import Projects into STM32CubeIDE
 1. Open STM32CubeIDE.
-2. When asked to open a workspace directory, select the location in which you cloned this git repository.
+2. When asked to open a workspace directory, select the location in which you cloned this git repository in step 3.

 > Note: If you are not asked to select a workspace when STM32CubeIDE start, you may access this dialog via the ***File -> Switch Workspace -> Other*** menu item.
 3. Select ***File -> Import***.